01 of 07

-The sea suffuses nearly every major annual event in the Turks & Caicos islands, from regattas that range from playful to dead serious, food festivals celebrating local seafood (especially native conch), and even a festival showcasing model boats carved by local residents that don't just sit on a shelf and look pretty -- they're built to go in the water and race, too.
+The sea suffuses nearly every major annual event in the Turks & Caicos Islands, from regattas that range from playful to deadly serious, food festivals celebrating local seafood (especially native conch), and even a festival showcasing model boats carved by local residents that don't just sit on a shelf and look pretty -- they're built to go in the water and race, too.

 Turks and Caicos is home to the world's only commercial conch farm, and harvesting these beautiful and delicious mollusks has been a part of island culture for millennia.
 The annual Conch Festival held on Provo each December is part food festival, part talent show: restaurants vie for the honor of Best Conch Chowder, Best Conch Salad, and Best Speciality Conch Dish, while contestants show off their talents at conch blowing and conch cracking.
 The day-long event also includes food stands, junkanoo dancing and live music, and fireworks.